openvswitch/ovs/tutorial/Tutorial.md

-If we were using Open vSwitch to set up a physical or a virtual switch, then we would naturally test it by sending packets through it one way or another, perhaps with common network testing tools like "ping" and "tcpdump" or more specialized tools like Scapy.
+If we were using Open vSwitch to set up a physical or a virtual switch, then we would naturally test it by sending packets through it one way or another, perhaps with common network testing tools like `ping` and `tcpdump` or more specialized tools like Scapy.
 That's difficult with our simulated switch, since it's not visible to the operating system.

 But our simulated switch has a few specialized testing tools.
-The most powerful of these tools is "ofproto/trace".
-Given a switch and the specification of a flow, "ofproto/trace" shows, step-by-step, how such a flow would be treated as it goes through the switch.
+The most powerful of these tools is `ofproto/trace`.
+Given a switch and the specification of a flow, `ofproto/trace` shows, step-by-step, how such a flow would be treated as it goes through the switch.